hugocf/ferreira.cc/content/clippings/2023/user-enumeration.md

 date: 2023-08-15
 lang: en
 tags: [ security, obscurity, user tracking ]
-title: "user enumeration: what it is and why it matters"
+title: "User enumeration: what it is and why it matters"
 subtitle: "an overview of user enumeration, its various forms, and its impacts"
 type: link
 via: "[Gerald Benischke](https://equalexperts.slack.com/archives/C6PUCB37E/p1692056078523089)"